Should Training Your Dog Be All Fun and Games For You and Your Dog?

 Heather McLeod from RUFFSPORT explained her take:

-“I train out of the Red Barn Event Centre up in Barrie Ontario.
-I have a group of dogs that I compete in agility, flyball, disc and dock jumping.
+“I have a group of dogs that I compete in agility, flyball, disc and dock jumping.
 We have a load of fun building a lot of the foundations in order to do these sports.
 We work on tricks and foundations so that the dogs understand focus, handling and what is expected, and all through positive reinforcement.
 We use rewards like food, praise, toys and play.

 We take advantage of their natural drives like chasing and running, especially in the case of herding dogs like Diesel.
 You can build with that natural prey instinct to chase you for a good recall, and the instinct to play with toys, to chase you to play.
 You want to work all that safe fun stuff and basically keep them into you rather than everything else in the environment.
 We shape behaviours.
 Shaping a behaviour means training a dog to do something in small stages.
 We teach the dog to perform a new behaviour by breaking it down into smaller parts and rewarding it.
 We try to “capture” the behaviours we like.
 We wait for the dog to perform a certain behaviour, and then reward it so he will repeat it again with treats or a game, positive feedback and in some cases a clicker.”

-GlennFerguson from Cancerdogs.ca trains his dogs to detect cancer in breath samples using treats and positive training.
+GlennFerguson from Cancerdogs.ca trains his dogs to detect cancer in breath samples using rewards like treats.

 We met Gillian Ridgeway of Who’s Walking Who at the All About Pets Show where she showed us her cute little puppy Levi who can already do a few tricks for treats.
 Ridgeway talked to us about understanding dog breeds and traits so you can choose the right type of dog for you and your lifestyle.
 She also highlighted using positive methods to socialize and train your dog.